Paris Map

 Do you need a Paris map?
 So here is a map of Paris that you can use either in a static or dynamic manner.
 Further down, you can also access the map of a specific arrondissement of Paris.

-The map of Paris here above is a static one.
+The Paris map here above is a static one.
 If you need to use a dynamic and interactive Paris map, feel free to use the following map with zooming and moving possibilities:

 You will see a particular district later?
 Here is the list of the 20 boroughs.
 By clicking on one of the links below, you will find a map of Paris centered on the arrondissement or Paris area of your choice, with its monuments, streets and avenues, shops – hotels, restaurants, etc.< /p>